knpuniversity/ansible/knpu/tagging-tasks.md

 the project directory exists, cloning the code, installing composer dependencies, and setting up the database.

-In the future - when we make changes to the code,- we might want to *just* deploy that code... without going through all the server setup tasks.
+In the future - when we make changes to the code - we might want to *just* deploy that code... without going through all the server setup tasks.
 Let's add a new tag - `deploy` - to every step involved in deployment.
 See the task that creates the project directory?
 Yep, give it the `deploy` tag.
 Add it to "Checkout Git Repository"